yiliu1237/8-Bit-BBQ/readme.md

 # 8-Bit BBQ Grill

-A lightweight web-based BBQ simulation game where you grill pixelated meats, collect them at the perfect moment,
+A lightweight web-based BBQ simulation game where you grill pixelated meats, collect them at the perfect moment.

 ## Gameplay